 2. Know what you’re worth before negotiations start.
 If you don’t know what you are worth, there’s a good chance you’ll sell yourself short.
 Do the research in advance, so that when an offer is made for your services, you know how to respond.
 Contract Calculator has good advice about when and how to announce your price.

 3. Research the client before you begin negotiating with them.
 Though you may have limited visibility, you can’t go in blind.
 If you are going to sign on for their project, you need to know they are trustworthy.
-Here are some ways to check them out.

 5. Be reasonable.
 Think of things from the prospective employer/client’s perspective.
 In protecting your interests, are you ignoring theirs?
 Check out the tips at the end of this FreelanceUK post: Be fair.